andrew/ultimate-awesome/README.md

 - [awesome-n8n-templates](https://github.com/atharvadomale/awesome-n8n-templates) - A collection of useful n8n templates and workflows for various use cases.
 Contribute your own templates and explore shared workflows by the n8n community.
 - [awesome-amp-for-email](https://github.com/avigoldman/awesome-amp-for-email) - Awesome resources and tools for AMP for Email ⚡💌.
 - [awesome-climate-research](https://github.com/Bluteshi/awesome-climate-research) - A curated list of resources about various climate research topics.
+- [awesome-aerospace-engineering](https://github.com/brandonhimpfen/awesome-aerospace-engineering) - A curated list of tools, frameworks, resources, and educational content for Aerospace Engineering.
 - [awesome-ai](https://github.com/brandonhimpfen/awesome-ai) - A curated list of awesome frameworks, libraries, tools, and resources for Artificial Intelligence (AI).
 This list covers everything from foundational machine learning and deep learning to specialized areas like NLP, computer vision, and AI ethics.
 - [awesome-computer-vision](https://github.com/brandonhimpfen/awesome-computer-vision) - A curated list of awesome libraries, frameworks, tools, datasets, and research papers in computer vision, covering topics such as object detection, image segmentation, 3D vision, and more.
 - [awesome-env](https://github.com/claui/awesome-env) - Curated list of awesome version managers in the style of chruby, rbenv and rvm.